Keller scores twice, 1st-place Coyotes beat Blackhawks 5-2 - WHIZ News

 The Coyotes had lost four of their past five home games.
 But they beat Chicago for the second time in five days and have won five of the last six meetings overall.

-Darcy Kuemper made 27 saves for the Coyotes.
+Darcy Kuemper made 28 saves for Arizona.
 Robin Lehner stopped 35 shots for the Blackhawks.

+“First time playing the old team and you get two wins in five days,” said Schmaltz, who came to Arizona in a November 2018 trade that sent Strome to Chicago.
+“That’s exciting and I’m just happy we could get a win on home ice for our fans.”

 Speed and a long pass were the difference again on the second goal, at 5:03 of the first.
 Jordan Oesterle sent a pass out of his own zone up the ice that Hinostroza deflected to Keller on a rush.
 Keller scored and crashed hard into the boards after his sixth of the season.